-The road to the 2019/20 FA Cup final continues this Saturday with the preliminary round.
+The road to the 2019/20 FA Cup final continues this Saturday with the third qualifying round.

 Recent winners of the competition include Manchester United, Arsenal, Chelsea and Manchester City - but did you know a military team once won the tournament?

 While the sides competing in the 2019 final were worth millions of pounds, football as a sport was still finding its identity in the mid-19th-century, with the military well-represented among the top players of the time.

 Army side Royal Engineers AFC, founded in 1863, were one of the era's most successful, combining football with their regular military duties, and quickly became one of the sport's first 'big' teams.

 Famous for developing an attractive passing game, the Royal Engineers quickly became regular contenders in what was then England's major competition.

 Long before an era where European and international football would become the norm, the Sappers helped put football on the map when the sport was still making its way around the UK and primarily played by former public school pupils on an amateur basis.

 Arguably, their best spell came during the 1870s - a decade before the Football League was founded in 1888, and when both football and the FA Cup were seeing a surge in popularity.

 It was in the middle of the decade, 1875, when they became the only military team to have won the world's oldest football competition, and historians today look back on that Engineers side with high regard.

 "They were clearly one of the best teams around at the time," says Professor Dilwyn Porter, Sports History and Culture Professor at De Montfort University.